SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-one.markdown

 <!--CRLF-->

-We make it static so that there is only one container and we do not need to declare it to use it, keeps it simple.&nbsp; But we also need to handle that some of the sprites will be created and destroyed over time, as a list cannot be manipulated when it is being parsed (when the array is being walked through), we need two additional lists to add and remove sprites from our sprite list:
+We make it static so that there is only one container and we do not need to declare it to use it, keeps it simple.
+But we also need to handle that some of the sprites will be created and destroyed over time, as a list cannot be manipulated when it is being parsed (when the array is being walked through), we need two additional lists to add and remove sprites from our sprite list:

      1: static List\<Sprite\> m\_DeletedSprites = new List\<Sprite\>();